rapid-lang/rapid/LRM/README.md

 #### Errors

 Errors in RAPID are not thrown and caught, rather they are returned directly by unsafe functions (see Functions).
 Errors contain a string message, which can be dot-accessed, an integer error code that conforms with the HTTP/1.1 standard, and an optional string name.
-Unitiailized errors are `null`.

 For example, to declare a custom error: